Learning Django: What Makes it Hard?

 - very well documented

-- proven at scale (Instagram, Disqus, EventBrite, etc)
+- proven at scale with (Instagram, Disqus, EventBrite, etc)

 - robust 3rd party ecosystem